BurendoUK/burendo-aws-labs/wordpress-via-iac/README.md

 ## Resource and Data blocks

-Read more about about resource and data blocks in the [resource-data-blocks.md](resource-data-blocks.md) file.
+Read more about resource and data blocks in the [resource-data-blocks.md](resource-data-blocks.md) file.

 ## Create the WordPress infrastructure

 Read more about the resources required to create a WordPress in the [wordpress-infra-creation.md](wordpress-infra-creation.md) file.

 # Quick Reference

-    terraform apply - Applies the terraform configuration against your environmment (destructive) terraform plan  - Plans the terraform configuration against your environment (not destructive) terraform init  - Initialises the project, downloads required plugins terraform fmt   - Formats the Terraform code to be presentable
+    terraform apply     - Applies the terraform configuration against your environment (destructive) terraform plan      - Plans the terraform configuration against your environment terraform init      - Initialise the project and downloads required plugins terraform fmt       - Formats the Terraform code to be presentable terraform destroy   - Destroys all the infrastructure specified in the Terraform files, or a particular resource specified (destructive)

 For more information on each of the commands, refer to the [Terraform Command Documentation](https://developer.hashicorp.com/terraform/cli/commands)

+Destructive labels have been given to the above commands.
+These commands are destructive in that they will destroy infrastructure if you are not careful.

+# Limitations
+This lab has reduced the complexity of the Terraform setup slightly, by not using a remote state lock; instead, we will use the local lock file.
+In a team setup, you would use a remote state lock (in AWS' case, S3 & DynamoDB) to ensure only a single Terraform deployment can happen to an environment at once and that changes to the environment are saved, so that correct traceability of the changes are required and can be presented to others also using Terraform.

+# CONNOR - INSTRUCTION SETS REQUIRED
+- AWSUME instructions for profile login